DaniFoldi/ProtoGUI/README.md

     blacklistServers: # default: []; the commands will not work on the servers specified below.
 NOTE: overrides whitelisted servers.
       - server3
       - server4
+    placeholdersTarget: true # default: false; if the placeholders should target the {target} or the {player}.
+NOTE: only works with requireOnlineTarget: true
     items: # default: []; the items in the GUI
       '13': # the slot this item will be displayed in.
 NOTE: has to be a 'string', eg. '1'.
 The first slot is indexed 0.
         type: 'cobblestone' # default: stone; the material of the item